akihikodaki/dts/test_plans/ice_dcf_data_path_test_plan.rst

     sendp(Ether(dst="D2:6B:4C:EB:1C:26", src="00:11:22:33:44:55")/IP(src="192.168.1.3", dst="192.168.1.2")/Raw('x'*64), iface=intf)
     sendp(Ether(dst="D2:6B:4C:EB:1C:26", src="00:11:22:33:44:55")/IP(src="192.168.1.1", dst="192.168.1.2")/Raw('x'*64), iface=intf)

+Expected:
-Expected: p1 hash value is not equal to p2 or p3, and should be same to p4.
+   p1 hash value is not equal to p2 or p3, and should be same to p4. check the packets are distributed to queues by rss.

 Send a series packets to check if DCF RSS is correct for IPv6 ::